pioniro/wrapper-bundle/README.md

 =====
 This is a wrapper bundle for the [Symfony](https://symfony.com) framework.

-Main goal of this bundle is to provide a simple way to create a wrappers for the services.
+The main goal of this bundle is to provide a simple way to create a wrappers for the services.

 Under the hood, this bundle performs code generation similar to how Doctrine does for entity proxying.